Mouthpiece and Lay

 All variants of the ligature try to tackle the central problem of the classical ligature, which presses the reed to the mouthpiece at two points only.
 This is causing the reed to touch the lay at two points in the worst case.
 That isn't optimal - the reed should be pressed onto the lay's surface for most of the lay's length to be under tension.
 The cord does this perfectly: Each winding of the cord presses the reed to the lay's surface; there is no sharp point hurting the wood.
 The development of modern ligatures tries to copy this feature; being it a leather or rubber belt, or a steel net.
 At the same time the modern ligatures try to keep the advantage of the ligature; being faster than binding.

-Binding the Reed with a Cord
+Fixing the reed with a cord

 As I said above, the cord has many advantages over the ligature.
 Its only disadvantage is that it is somewhat slower to use and you have to practice a bit.
 Nevertheless every serious player should be able to bind a reed to the mouthpiece, and if it was only as a last resort in case your ligature breaks.